aquagoose/PGS/README.md

 Please note that features in strikethrough have not yet been integrated, however are being planned.

+## Addons
+Designing addons to the PGS is easy.
+The API is designed to be interfaced with, and you can even directly interact with the backend elements if you so desire.

+There are some addons built in already:
+* **PGS.UI** - An easy-to-use UI library that's ready for you to use.
+* **PGS.Scenes** - An easy way to get scenes working in your game (currently unfinished)
+* **PGS.OpenGL** - An OpenGL renderer version of the PGS, currently WIP, will eventually replace the main PGS version once complete.

 ## FAQ

 ### Who is the PGS for?